Key Takeaways:

 - Lab Reliability: Professional samples are sent to NVLAP-accredited laboratories that specialize in polarized light microscopy (PLM).

-If you sell your home in Portland OR, Vancouver WA, and Salem OR, you are often required to disclose known hazards.
 If you performed your own testing and missed a pocket of asbestos that a future owner discovers during a remodel, you could be held liable for their exposure and the subsequent abatement costs.
 A professional report provides a “paper trail” that serves as an insurance policy for your reputation as a seller.

 It seems cheaper to buy a $40 kit, but mistakes are expensive.
 If a DIY test comes back “inconclusive” or if you realize halfway through that you didn’t sample the sub-flooring, you end up paying for a professional anyway.